 Materials: Yellow oil pastel crayon, pre-cut duck shape.

-Turtle shells: Create the shells of the two turtles found within the book with the use of paper plates, green paint, and little hands.
+Create the shells of the two turtles found within the book using paper plates, green paint, and little hands.
 Younger infants may do better working with their feet rather than their hands.
 In that case, you can use tape to hold the plates in position and then hold your child upright while they explore the cool texture of the paint on their feet.
 Once complete, you can reinforce counting skills by helping your child count the shells.

-Dot marker art: Provide your child with the opportunity to explore dot markers both with and without assistance.
-Dot markers can be heavy so some hand-over-hand guidance may be necessary for younger infants.
+Provide your child with the opportunity to explore dot markers both with and without assistance.
+Dot markers can be heavy, so some hand-over-hand guidance may be necessary for younger infants.
 Use those dot markers to practice making marks on a blank piece of paper.
-As your child works with the dot markers, this is also a great opportunity to introduce colors and practice repeating those color words.
+As your child works with the dot markers, this is also an excellent opportunity to introduce colors and practice repeating those color words.
 Once done with the dot markers, help your child count the dots.

-Materials: Dot markers, a blank piece of paper.
+Materials: Dot markers and a blank piece of paper.

 Materials: Real-life images of creatures found within the book.

-Duck sounds: Spend some time with your child listening to duck sounds.
-Depending on the age of your child, you can also practice imitating duck sounds and identifying the duck by name.
+Spend some time with your child listening to duck sounds.
+Depending on your child’s age, you can also practice imitating duck sounds and identifying the duck by name.

 Materials: Ducks sounds.
 These can be found on YouTube.